jeeyoungk/exercise/thoughts/normalization.md

 Consider the following database of tasks.

-* Tasks has `task_type` (a small finite set of unique symbols) and `payload` associated with individual tasks.
+* Tasks have `task_type` (a small finite set of unique symbols) and `payload` associated with individual tasks.
 * Tasks can be attempted many times - the application will attempt until it succeeds.
-* Tasks and Attempts form one-to-many relationship via foreign key.
+* Tasks and Attempts form one-to-many relationship via a foreign key from attempts.

 ```
 tasks (id, task_type, payload)
 attempts (id, task_id (foreign key to tasks.id), status, attempted_at)
 ```

-I want to perform the following question efficiently:

-Givein a `task_type` find the latest attempt.
+I want to perform the following question efficiently: **Given a `task_type` find the latest attempt for it**.

 Which I write the following query:
 ```